dorukkilitcioglu/sphinx_test/README.md

 - [x] Upload to (Test)PyPI on release
 - [x] Docs version check with library version
 - [ ] Coverage badge
+- [ ] Check docs can be built within a PR
+- [ ] Schedule periodical testing

 ## Steps
 - Upload project to PyPI (the instructions below are for Test PyPI)